MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-windows-install.md

 * AS OLE DB (SQL Server 2016) provider
 * Microsoft Visual C++ 2015 Redistributable
 * Microsoft R Open 3.4.1 (if you install R Server)

+## Running setup on existing installations

+The installation path for Machine Learning Server is new: \Program Files\Microsoft\ML Server.
+However, if R Server 9.x is present, Machine Learning Server 9.2.1 finds R Server at the old path and upgrades it to the new version.

+There is no support for side-by-side installations of older and newer versions, nor is there support for hybrid versions (such as R Server 9.1 and Python 9.2.1).
+An installation is either entirely 9.2.1 or an earlier version.

 ## How to install